A Reader Favorite: Bro. Hodges’ Best Sermon

 Bro.
 Hodges’ Best Sermon

 Bro.
 Hodges could preach a good sermon. . . .
 However, what he did best was “pastor.”
-He cared about people and it showed daily in dozens of kind acts.
-I’ve always believed the following story of kindness was his “best sermon”:
+He cared about people, and it showed daily in dozens of kind acts.
+I’ve always believed the following story of kindness was his “best sermon.”

 One of the local farmers stood in the road trying to round up three horses that had broken through the fence.
 The horses were definitely winning.
-If you’ve ever tried to re-fence animals after they’ve escape from confinement, you can picture the futility and frustration of this farmer.
+If you’ve ever tried to re-fence animals after they’ve escaped from confinement, you can picture the futility and frustration of this farmer.

 Bro.
 Hodges stopped his vehicle.
 I’m not sure what he thought—but I know what I’d have thought—There is no way I’m going to get all muddy in my suit.